 Kupanda Project Manager

-Aretha manages all aspects of ASAP’s Kupanda Project for Girls, our initiative to increase secondary school completion rates for rural Tanzanian girls.
-With a Masters Degree in Community Development, Aretha also oversees the Community Education & Engagement initiatives for ASAP.
+Violeth manages all aspects of ASAP’s Kupanda Project for Girls, our initiative to increase secondary school completion rates for rural Tanzanian girls, and teaches our girl’s leadership and empowerment curriculum.

 Charles Musiba, PhD, Vice Chair